-Most travelers heading to South Africa are typically going to go on a safari or are planning to cage dive with the great whites.
+Most travelers heading to South Africa are typically going to go on a safari or plan to cage dive with the great whites.
 Planning a safari in Cape Town is not as easy as you think.
-The eastern side of Africa is known for safaris and the western side is known for marine life.
+The eastern side of Africa is known for safaris, and the western side is known for marine life.
 Depending on which of these two you are traveling for will determine your location.
 For example, if you are going to dive with the great whites, you will be heading to Cape Town.
 If your main goal is a safari, you are heading towards Kruger National Park.
 Neither are close to each other.
 If you’re planning to visit both regions, you will need to fly from one to the other.

-If like me, your going to cage dive with the great whites and heading to Cape Town.
+If like me, you going to cage dive with the great whites and heading to Cape Town.
 The question then becomes “which is the best cape town safari” or “which is the best safari close to cape town.”
 Sadly, there is not a “best” answer to this.
 Cape Town terrain is not the African outback you might imagine; in fact, it’s nothing like.

-If you are adamant that you are going to jam in a “safari,” then undoubtedly you will research several options that show up as within a few hours of Cape Town.
+If you are adamant that you are going to jam in a “safari,” you will undoubtedly research several options that show up as within a few hours of Cape Town.
 All are promising you the experience of seeing the big five.
 The big five being Elephant, Buffalo, Rhino, Leopard, and Lion.
 All with images that show you what you’ve dreamed of — the African oasis with animals running wild.

 Spoiler Alert – this does not exist in Cape Town or close to Cape Town.
 All the parks and reserves that are advertised are nothing more than glorified zoos.
 The experience is no different than driving around any safari park in any country.
 Heck, Knowsley Safari Park in England is comparable.

 So, let’s get into the one I stayed at and the other options if you insist on pursuing a safari while visiting Cape Town.